-Mortgage brokers offer advice to people wanting to buy a house or property, and find mortgage options and finance for clients.
+Mortgage brokers offer financial advice to people wanting to buy a house or property and help them apply for a home loan.

 Mortgage brokers who are permanent employees usually earn

-- Self-employed mortgage brokers may earn much more than this.
+- Mortgage brokers who are self-employed may earn more or less than this.

 (This information is a guide only.
 Find out more about the sources of our pay information)